Why People Stay

-There are many reasons a survivor will stay with their abuser.
+There are many reasons a survivor of domestic violence will stay in an abusive relationship.

-Abusive partners often repeatedly threaten to hurt or kill their partners, their children, pets, family members, friends, or themselves.
+Abusive partners often repeatedly threaten to hurt or kill their partners, children, pets, family members, friends, or themselves.
 The most dangerous time for survivors is when they try to leave.

 Lack of housing options

-The fear of becoming homeless is one of the main reasons survivors stay with their abusers.
-National programs report that if domestic violence survivors can’t secure safe housing after separating from their abusive partners, 60% will return to their abusers, and 38% will become homeless — living on the street or in their cars.
+The fear of becoming homeless is one of the main reasons survivors stay.
+National programs report that if survivors of domestic violence can’t secure safe housing after separating from their abusive partners, 60% will return to their partners, and 38% will become homeless — living on the street or in their cars.
 Right here in King County, the supply of affordable housing units can meet only 25% of the need of low-income families.

 Economic abuse occurs in up to 99% of relationships, and often survivors are financially dependent upon abusive partners.
 Survivors may not leave because they lack the money or resources to leave or support themselves and their children.

 It is very common for a person to stay with an abusive partner because they don’t want to break up their family.
 Survivors may fear losing their children to their abusive partner or social services.

 Religion and faith communities can be an incredible source of support for survivors and their families.
-Unfortunately, abusers can also use religion to maintain control of their partner.
-A survivor may also be told they are responsible for keeping the family together and may fear being cast out from their community if they separate from or divorce the abusive partner.
+Unfortunately, people can also use religion to maintain control of their partner.
+A survivor may also be held responsible for keeping the family together and may fear being cast out from their community if they separate from or divorce the abusive partner.

-An abusive partner may refuse to file the papers necessary to legalize their partner’s immigration status, withdraw already filed papers, destroy important papers, or threaten to report the partner to ICE or Immigration Services.
+A partner may refuse to file the papers necessary to legalize their partner’s immigration status, withdraw already filed papers, destroy important papers, or threaten to report the partner to ICE or Immigration Services.
 If English is not a survivor’s first language, an abuser might isolate the survivor from others who speak their language or prevent them from learning English.
-If a survivor doesn’t speak English, they might have difficulty accessing resources in their home language or finding culturally and linguistically appropriate help.
+If survivors don’t speak English, they might have difficulty accessing resources in their home language or finding culturally and linguistically appropriate help.